theghostrat/auto-hacking-menu/README.md

 21. Add custom tool
 ------------------------------

-NOTE: If you want to add functionality according or automate some funky command you can edit them in options.py
+NOTE: If you want to add functionality according or automate some funky command you can edit them using option 21

 ------------------------------